 Ranktracker’s full SEO toolkit is one of the best places to start.
 Their Web Audit tool is great for analyzing both your site and your competitors’.
 Their SERP Checker tool helps you find valuable keywords and competitor data for specific keywords (which can also be good link prospects).
 Ranktracker’s toolkit also comes with a Rank Tracker tool that tracks the SERP ranking of sites as they move up or down Google’s search results, measuring key SEO metrics.

-Last but not least, Backlink Finder (comming soon!) is a must-have if you really want to create a solid backlinking strategy.
+Last but not least, Backlink Checker is a must-have if you really want to create a solid backlinking strategy.
 It allows you to analyze every single one of your backlinks and your competitors’ backlinks so you can hijack their traffic and their success without having to put in half as much work!

 Just think about how much you could do with your site ranking on the first page of Google results with tons of high-quality backlinks… You’d have more traffic, make more conversions, and become a true authority site in your niche.
 Isn’t that worth investing in?